collective/rt.ploneversions/README.rst

 Motivation
 ----------

-It is a common practice for Plone buildouts to extend online configuration files with configuration files that declare known good working versions.
+It is a common practice, for Plone buildouts, to extend online configuration files with that declare known good working versions.
-Those external resources can, in turn, extend other online resources.
+Those external resources can, in turn, extend other remote resources.

-This means that your buildout relies on the assumption that the external resources are available before it can start its job: a network problem can really turn out in a catastrophe!
+This means that your buildout relies on the assumption that the all those external resources are available.
+If they are not buildout will fail: a network problem can really turn out in a catastrophe!

 This already happened and there are workarounds to solve this issue:

 - http://devblog.4teamwork.ch/blog/2013/06/06/download-dot-zope-dot-org-is-down-how-to-fix-buildout/

+Another (minor) issue with this approach is that you have to wait for the resources to be fetched before starting.

 Given that I don't want to cross my finger and wait for those resources to be retrieved on the net,